Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Introduction

-The function $A$ is close to being constantly equal to $\pi^{d/2}$, and $B$ is uniformly bounded.
-Note that for small $t$ we have $r_0$ can be taken large and thus the last term is very small.
-Both functions have explicit bounds. \item \cref{thm:explicit:boundary} shows what happens when $x$ is close to $\partial \Omega$:
+The function $A$ is bounded between $\frac{p}{2}\pi^{d/2}$ and $p\pi^{d/2}$, where $p$ is the uniform density on $\Omega$, and $B$ is uniformly bounded.
+Note that for small $t$ we have $r_0$ can be taken large and thus the last term is very small. \item \cref{thm:explicit:boundary} shows what happens when $x$ is close to $\partial \Omega$:

 where functions $\widehat A_1, \widehat A_2$ and $B$ have explicitly computable bounds. \end{itemize} In \cref{sec:general} and \cref{sec:noise} we prove more general results: \begin{itemize} \item In \cref{thm:general} we relax the conditions on $\Omega$, considering non-flat manifolds, and prove a weaker version of \cref{thm:explicit:intersection}. \item In \cref{thm:noisy} we relax the conditions further, and allow for noise when sampling from $\Omega$. \end{itemize} In \cref{sec:hypothesis} we show how the results can be used to construct hypothesis tests for intersections in data.
 We test this method in \cref{sec:num:hypo}.
 We also show how such hypothesis tests can be used to detect singularities in zero sets of neural networks in \cref{sec:num:neural}.